 a/perture cinema on 311 W. 4th St. We’ll be using our petit a/ cinema for clips and film viewing, our classroom space, as well as other parts of our space for activities.

 Lightboxers will be working with who organized the course, a/perture’s education coordinator, Gray Gordon, alongside two college-aged day-counselors who have experience in film studies or filmmaking.

-We believe in the current media landscape, it’s as important as ever that high schoolers understand how to analyze visual content—and there’s no better form through which to do that than film.
+We believe in the current media landscape, it’s as important as ever that middle and high schoolers understand how to analyze visual content—and there’s no better form through which to do that than film.
 Too many teenagers don’t start to understand this until they reach college—but with Lightboxers, we’re catching them early by giving them college-level critical thinking challenges that change the way they experience and engage with film and other forms of visual media; be it television, social media, YouTube, advertising, and more.